U.S. Stocks Waver as Retail Sales Growth Slows

 "The risk of a Biden win could have big, negative implications for the market," said Mr. Swedroe, although he added trade tensions between the U.S. and China would likely improve in that scenario.

-On Friday, the Dow Jones Industrial Average mirrored the broader stock market, rising just 35 points, or 0.1%, to 27931.55 in afternoon trading.
-The Nasdaq Composite remained in the red, down 0.3%, as Apple, Facebook and Amazon.com all notched small losses.
+The Nasdaq Composite fell 23.20 points, or 0.2%, to 11019.30 after Apple, Facebook and Amazon.com all notched small losses.
+The tech-heavy index ended the week relatively unchanged.

-Industrial and energy stocks scored the biggest gains of the day, rising 0.7% and 0.9%, respectively.
-But without the participation of tech stocks, which make up a significant chunk of the market's influence, the S&P gained little traction throughout Friday's session.
+Industrial and energy stocks scored the biggest gains of the day, rising 0.4% and 0.9%, respectively.
+But without the participation of tech stocks, which are particularly influential in the index, the S&P gained little traction throughout Friday's session.

-"The market has been quite stoical this week," said Jane Foley, head of foreign-exchange strategy at Rabobank.
-"It's August, so we may have to wait until September to find any strong direction."

 Money managers are also awaiting trade talks between senior U.S. and Chinese officials, scheduled for Saturday.
 Relations have deteriorated in recent months, concerning investors who think fresh barriers to trade would further hurt the global economy.